aizuddinhasbi/aizuddinhasbi/README.md

 - 👋 Hi, I’m @aizuddinhasbi
 - 👀 I’m Interested in Software Development
-- 🌱 I’m a Full-Stack Software Developer + IT Executive
+- 🌱 I’m a Full-Stack Software Developer + IT Practitioner
 - 💞️ I’m Looking to Collaborate on Software Development
 - 📫 How to reach me? through my email: aizuddinhasbi[a]gmail.com